-What do Representatives do?
+What do WPRs do?

-What are some opportunities for representatives?
+What are some opportunities for WPRs?

-- Workplace Representatives can also apply for an annual National Nursing Week Kit that is for National Nursing Week in May.
+- WPRs will receive an annual National Nursing Week Kit that is for National Nursing Week (NNW) in May.
 The kit contains a poster, list of suggested activities for NNW and promotional items to raffle or give away.

-How Do I Join?
+How do I join?

-Download the application: Workplace Representative Information & Application Form
+Download the application: Workplace Representative Application Form